mblue9/hpc-intro/_episodes/12-cluster.md

 > (GPUs).
 {: .callout}

-With all of this in mind, we will now cover how to talk to the cluster's scheduler, and use it to start running our scripts and programs!
+With all of this in mind, we will now cover how to load software and talk to the cluster's scheduler to use it to start running our scripts and programs!

 {% include links.md %}